i2000s/en/_posts/2017-05-23-git-conflict-resolving.md

 [conflicts](https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/) by giving us tools to resolve overlapping changes.

 ## Resolving conflict on textual files
-***Note: This part has been basically covered by Travis, if you feel confident about it, you can jump to the next session following.***
+***Note: This part has been basically covered by Travis, if you feel confident about it, you can jump to the next session following--on non-textual conflicts.***

 To see how we can resolve conflicts, we must first create one.
 The file `mars.txt` currently looks like this in both partners' copies of our `planets`